-Two years after their program began, Dr. Craig Webb, professor of Small Animal Internal Medicine at the James L. Voss Veterinary Teaching Hospital, and the team from the Feline Cancer Core are excited about their growing understanding of gastrointestinal (GI) lymphoma in cats.
+Dr. Craig Webb, professor of Small Animal Internal Medicine at the James L. Voss Veterinary Teaching Hospital, and his team are excited about their growing understanding of gastrointestinal (GI) lymphoma in cats.

 “We’re approaching our 100th study entrant, which is actually pretty amazing,” said Webb.

 When they started their project, the team outlined four critical questions:

 - What is the best way to confidently distinguish between feline Inflammatory Bowel Disease (IBD) and feline GI lymphoma?

 - What genetic and environmental factors contribute to the development of IBD and lymphoma?